ericoporto/ags-manual-wiki/Object.md

 readonly String Object.Name;
 ```

-Gets the name of the object.
+Gets/sets the name of the object.

-**NOTE:** This property is read-only.
-It is not currently possible to
+**NOTE:** This property may be changed only in AGS versions 3.6.0 or higher.
+It is read-only in earlier versions.
-change the name of an object at run-time.

 Example: